Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 What is a bonus sacrifice?
 Bonus sacrifice is when you decide to pay a portion, or all, of your bonus into your pension plan in order to receive tax relief on the bonus sum.

-Do you pay tax on bonuses UK?
+Do you pay tax on bonuses in the UK?

-How are bonuses taxed in 2022?
+How are bonuses taxed in the UK in 2024?

 How do you calculate tax on a bonus?